balajipatnam/angular/ng12+linting/README.md

 npm run lint
 ```

-Open a browser and navigate to http://localhost:4200/.
-You should see the familiar Tour of Heroes dashboard page

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.